-I explained him that most probably he doesn’t get MAD in every situation.
+I explained to him that most probably he doesn’t get MAD in every situation.
 He doesn’t feel the same level of frustration every time.
 MAD is like an extreme feeling that he cannot get to in a split second.
-There must be other feelings he’s visiting, in between feeling happy and MAD.
+There must be other feelings he’s visiting, in-between feeling happy and MAD.

-We had the feelings list with pictures of facial expressions but I wanted a gauge looking scale to identify and describe his feelings and range of those emotions.
+We had the feelings poster with pictures of facial expressions but I wanted a gauge looking scale to identify and describe his feelings and range of those emotions.
 I googled “feeling meter”, “feeling scale”, “feeling gauge”, “feeling thermometer” and finally found this gauge here.
-Then both my son and daughter made the ones below for themselves.
+Then both my son and daughter made the posters below for themselves.

-We have this Feelings Pictures since the kids were much younger.
+We have this Feelings Poster since the kids were much younger.
 He even helped me create our own poster by posing as in various emotions.

 I’ve recently come around with this “Wheel of Emotions”, which I sometimes get help from as well, to describe my own feelings.
 I printed it out and laminated for the kids to review at their leisure.
 I believe providing my kids with the tools, i.e. vocabulary, to correctly describe the emotional state they are in is going to help them immensely in the long run.

 This “wheel of emotions” was created by psychologist Robert Plutchik.
 He suggests that there are 8 core emotions.

 Wheel of emotions